Skip to content

 Why The Kas Glute Bridge?

 It's no secret that squats and deadlifts can get old very fast (with the added risk of lower back pain).
 While both the squat and deadlift work the glute muscles, that is not the main focus of the lift.
-What makes the kas glute bridge such an elite glute-building movement is how it isolates the glute muscles unlike any other exercise.
+What makes the kas glute bridge such an elite glute-building movement is the design and intention behind the exercise.

 The kas glute bridge is different from the regular glute bridge primarily on position setup.
 Being on an elevated surface such as a bench or box allows you to target your glutes more effectively.
 The elevated position of the exercises tied in with the slow and controlled tempo is what makes the kas glute bridge so beneficial for building muscle and strength in the glutes.